Business Sell Canada logo. Buy a Business For Sale in Canada. Sell your own Canadian Business.

 • 1.
 What does "Relocatable - Yes" mean on a Listing ?

-Generally it means that the business can be operated from anywhere in Canada - although some Sellers, for example, may decide to use this feature to simply indicate that the business building is "leased", and that a new Purchaser could lease a different building if they wanted to in a different part of the same town.
+Generally it means that the business can be operated from anywhere in Canada - although some Sellers, for example, may decide to use this feature to simply indicate that the business building is "leased", and that the new Purchaser could lease a different building if they wanted to, in a different part of the same town.

 So ....
 If it's "Not Relocatable" - you know it has to remain in the same town and in the same building in order to maintain it's existing established clientele.
-If you do want to relocate it elsewhere, you may loose substantial business activity initially.
+If you do want to relocate it elsewhere, you may loose substantial business activity initially until the business is re-established.

 If it's marked as "Relocatable" - then the Seller believes that the Purchaser could successfully operate the business from another location - perhaps in the same town, or perhaps from a location in another province.
 The Purchaser should contact the Seller for further complete details.

-In my opinion: a business like "Internet-based Sales" would be classed as completely Relocatable anywhere in Canada; while something like a "Video Rental" store would be Not Relocatable - although you could take the movies somewhere else to rent them; you'd have no established customers to start you off with income on the first day.
+In my opinion: businesses like "Internet-based Sales" would be classed as completely Relocatable anywhere in Canada; while something like an "Equipment Rental" store would be Not Relocatable - although you could take the tools somewhere else to rent them; you'd have no established customers to start you off with income on your first day.

 Go to Top